If you’re looking for internet in Japan, you may have the following questions:

 3. The best 7 fiber internet plans in Japan

-For those who want to use fiber internet, we have compiled a table that compares the best fiber internet plans for foreign residents.
+For those who want to use fiber internet, we have compiled a table that compares the best fiber internet plans for international residents.

 Scroll right for more →→